 2. Venice Beach, California, USA

 Venice Beach is a hive of activity from the moment the sun rises deep into the light of the moon.
 It’s also one of the best places in the world to simply sit back and “people watch”.
-Ramona Varkoi, SilverDoor’s Partner Relations Coordinator, was on holiday in California in May this year.
-She says:
+Alison Makosz, SilverDoor’s Group Head of Partner Relationships loves Venice Beach.
+In her opinion:

 “It’s a Californian cliché and a little bit hair-raising, but it really is fun to hire roller boots and skate along the boardwalk in your bikini”.